slerman12/BrokenWisdoms-V3-in-progress/7) Philosophy/My-Spirituality.md

 The deeper iceberg and ocean now a lesser orchestra composed of vilifying ids

-> This isn't really my spirituality in December, 2024—but it's the often unavoidable perception created in my psyche
+> This isn't really my spirituality in December, 2024—but it's the often unavoidable perception created in my psyche, and I eman to show how much 7 years has done to me, from the age of 22 to 29